databricks/databricks-sdk-py/docs/index.rst

   $ pip install databricks-sdk

-To install Databricks SDK for Python from a Databricks Notebook as a `notebook-scoped library <https://docs.databricks.com/en/libraries/notebooks-python-libraries.html>`_, please run:
+To install the Databricks SDK for Python from a Databricks Notebook as a `notebook-scoped library <https://docs.databricks.com/en/libraries/notebooks-python-libraries.html>`_, please run:

 .. code-block::